Changing natural environment in the high Arctic

-The natural environment in the high north is undergoing rapid change while at the same time the interest in presence and economic development in the region has never been greater.
+The natural environment in the high north is undergoing rapid change.
+At the same time the interest in presence and economic development in the region has never been greater.
 As a consequence, the need for increased competence and sharing of experience in how to operate in a safe and environmental manner in the high Arctic is acute and extremely relevant.
-Both the location of UNIS and years of experience collection related to Arctic safety make Svalbard an excellent location for an Arctic safety competence center.
-There is already a demand from several national and international partners for an Arctic safety center.

 The centre’s main task is to offer research-based and practical knowledge and expertise related to safety for the local community, with businesses and other actors who conduct field activity on Svalbard.
 Focus areas are supporting field safety, societal safety, and emergency preparedness – all in an Arctic context with natural hazards and climate adaptations as important factors.
 The basis for the centre’s activities is more than 30 years of experience from UNIS’ field activities related to teaching and research.
 The government’s “Strategy for innovation and business development in Svalbard” has been a guideline for the activity in the centre over the past years.